sarahholden/kin-styleguide/README.md

 ## 3. Format

 * Use one discrete selector per line in multi-selector rulesets.
-* Do not include any space before the opening brace of a ruleset.
+* Include a space before the opening brace of a ruleset.
 * Include one declaration per line in a declaration block.
 * Use one level of indentation for each declaration.
 * Include a single space after the colon of a declaration.